National-Digital-Twin/integration-architecture-documentation/DeveloperDocumentation/Deployment/NewDeploymentLocal.md

 cd National-Digital-Twin
 docker compose up
 ```
-Wait for terminal window to download and install required packages and then start up.
+Wait for terminal window to download and install the required packages, and then start up.
-(and leave that running).
+Leave the terminal window running.
 The accounts will be created and added to user groups.

 You can view more details about each container in your Docker Hub.